-Located near the entrance of the campus, the Union Memorial building is well equipped to serve the purposes for which it was erected.
-The facilities include several private dining rooms, a ballroom, a cafeteria, soda fountain and grill, a main dining room, a spacious lobby, a barber shop, a woman's lounge, and faculty and student clubrooms.
+Located near the entrance of the campus, the

-Various student offices are located in the east
+Union Memorial building is well equipped to serve the purposes for which it was erected.
+The facilities include several private dining rooms, a ballroom, a cafeteria, soda fountáin and grill, a main dining room, a spacious lobby, a barber shop, a woman's lounge, a faculty and student club rooms and a reading room where students may read their home town newspapers.

-wing.
-Most of the college dances are held in the Union ballroom.
+Various student offices are located in the east wing.
+Many college dances are held in the Union ballroom.